 |Ten||十 (Shí)||십 (Ship)||열 (Yeol)|

-The reason that Sino-Korean is used for time, money, and addresses is because historically official records were written by the government in Chinese hanja.
+The reason that Sino-Korean is used for time, money, and addresses is that official records were historically written by the government in Chinese hanja.
 Therefore, when it came to trade and diplomatic relations with China, using a shared and agreed-upon system of numbers made the most sense.

 Native Korean on the other hand was historically used by the common people that had no need to learn the Chinese hanja system.
 Things that are counted in native Korean are people, age, hours, and day-to-day things in general.